flexera-public/policy_templates/cost/google/idle_persistent_disk_recommendations/README.md

-# Google Idle IP Address Recommender
+# Google Idle Persistent Disk Recommender

 ## What it does

-This Policy finds Idle IP Address Recommendations and reports when it finds them.
-You can then delete the idle addresses
+This Policy finds Idle Persistent Disk Recommendations and reports when it finds them.
+You can then delete the idle volumes

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - A list of email addresses to notify
-- *Region* - Location to check, it is specifically Google regions
+- *Region* - Location to check, it is specifically Google zones
 - *Project ID* - Google Projects to Query.
 Leave blank to query all projects.
+- *Unattached Days* - Days a volume has been unattached.
+Default is 30 days

 ## Policy Actions